Absent For A Birthday, Again.

 Now here we are, senior citizens, and the birthdays come around again, seemingly faster than ever.

-Our birthdays will come and go again, separated by 2,300 miles.
+Our birthdays will hopefully continue to come and go again, separated by 2,300 miles.
 Neither one of us really lacks for anything except the closeness we once had.
 A card and nominal gift from me, a card and birthday wishes from her will see another summer end with beach walks for her along the Atlantic seaboard, and the resumption of college sports here in the Rocky Mountains for me.

 The childhood birthdays were the best.